fkie-cad/squid/README.md

     let mut asan_pass = AsanPass::new();
     compiler.run_pass(&mut asan_pass);

-    // 3) AOT compile functions in IR down to native machine code
+    // 3) AOT compile functions in IR down to native machine code by
-    //    by generating C code that we compile with clang let arg = std::env::args().skip(1).next();
+    //    translating the IR to C code that we can compile with clang let arg = std::env::args().nth(1);
     let backend = ClangBackend::builder()
         .stack_size(2 * 1024 * 1024)
         .heap_size(16 * 1024 * 1024)